 Speaking of Jennings, Stedman Bailey's abilities to run seamless routes, catch everything thrown his way and fearlessly trek over the middle of the field remind me of Jennings during his time at Western Michigan University.
 Bailey doesn't have the lethal speed of WVU teammate Tavon Austin, but he does have more natural hands and better size than his counterpart.
 Bailey might be my favorite receiver prospect by the end of this season, and in a class loaded with WCO-friendly talent, that's saying a lot.

 6) Kenny Stills, Oklahoma (6'0", 192)

 Stills, like Mellette, brings a complete, natural receiver skill set to the table and boasts great hands and advanced smarts for the position.
-Despite possessing above-average wheels, Stills projects best in a horizontal-based passing attack, but he's skilled enough to fit in with just about any offense.
+Stills has wheels to burn and projects best in a horizontal-based passing attack, but he's skilled enough to fit in with just about any offense.

 7) Terrance Williams, Baylor (6'2", 200)

 Williams actually fits best in the James Jones mold of a big-bodied, agile receiver.
 But while his route-running still needs some polish, he flashes the ability to slice through routes with startling precision.
 Williams is no longer my click to pick for receivers in this class (that honor is up for grabs among Woods, Austin and Bailey), but he's a receiver to keep your eye on throughout the 2012 season.